dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*

    ENSEMBLE_STAT_ONCE_PER_FIELD
-     If True, run ensemble_stat separately for each field name/level combination specified in the configuration file. :ref:`Field_Info` for more information on how fields are specified.
+     If True, run ensemble_stat separately for each field name/level combination specified in the configuration file.
+See  :ref:`Field_Info` for more information on how fields are specified.
 If False, run ensemble_stat once with all of the fields specified.

      | *Used by:*  EnsembleStat
      | *Family:*  [config]